-In order to achieve some degree of balance to the prevention program portfolio, the Prevention Review Council (PRC) conducts a programmatic review of applications under consideration.
-During programmatic review, the Prevention Review Council (PRC) evaluates applications judged to be meritorious by prevention review panels.
+To achieve some degree of balance in the prevention program portfolio, the Prevention Review Council (PRC) conducts a programmatic review of applications under consideration.
+During programmatic review, the PRC evaluates applications judged to be meritorious by prevention review panels.
 Programmatic considerations include:

-- Potential for impact
+- Potential for impact;

-- Geographic distribution
+- Geographic distribution;

-- Cancer type
+- Cancer type; and

 - Type of program or service